Breathing in a certain type of fungus

 What Causes It?

-ABPA is more common in adolescents and males (CFF).
+asthma clinics.
+It's also more common in adolescents and males.

 What Are the Symptoms?